 UKCA occupies four sections of the MetUM: section 34 (tracers); section 38 (aerosol diagnostics); section 50 (chemistry diagnostics); and section 37 (UKCA lateral boundary conditions).
 Each section currently contains a maximum of 999 items.
 These are allocated as shown in table 1.
 All of the prognostic advected tracers in use for both aerosols and chemistry are contained in section 34, with a maximum number of 150 tracers allowed.
 Some short-lived species in the chemical schemes are not transported, but are retained in the atmosphere dump file as non-advected prognostics.
 Other quantities (like the tropospheric heterogeneous rates) are required for the next timestep, so are also retained in the dump.
-Section 34 and 37 are referenced in the UMUI because configuration is required, however sections 38 and 50 are used purely for diagnostics so are not referenced in the UMUI.

-Although the UMUI and the STASHmaster file should be used to specify the tracers and diagnostics required for the model run, this is not possible for the RAQ chemical scheme because of the limited number of available tracers.
-While the UMUI sets up the active tracers correctly for the RAQ scheme, some of the names of the tracers on the STASH panel are incorrect unless a userSTASHMASTER file is used.
-Each chemical scheme may require different diagnostic quantities.
+While the UM sets up the active tracers correctly for the RAQ scheme, some of the names of the tracers in the STASHmaster are incorrect unless a userSTASHMASTER file is used.

-GLOMAP_mode Tracer matching for the aerosol scheme done inroutine is UKCA_AERO_TRACER_INIT contained in module UKCA_MODE_SETUP.
+Tracer matching for the GLOMAP_mode aerosol scheme is done in routine UKCA_AERO_TRACER_INIT contained in module UKCA_MODE_SETUP.
 This creates indices to the UKCA tracer array using the selected modes and components.
 Each tracer is given a title in the STASHmaster file, but these are not available to the code, and are therefore mirrored (in an abbreviated form) in the nm_spec array held in routine ukca_set_nmspec.
 UKCA_AERO_TRACER_INIT uses the contents of nm_spec to identify the tracers to set the index arrays nmr_index and mmr_index for number and components.
 It is vital that any changes to the STASHmaster file are also made to the the nm_spec array.